 3.82.4.1.3 Expected Actions

-The Audit Record Repository (ARR) maintains a database of syslog messages.
+The Audit Record Repository maintains a database of syslog messages.
 The Audit Record Repository shall return all the syslog messages stored in that database that match the query parameters, and which the requester is authorized to view (see ITI TF-1: 9.5 for further details).
 The Audit Record Repository retains data in accordance to local policies and some data may be deleted.

 The Audit Record Repository shall respond with a Syslog Event Response message described in Section 3.82.4.2.